kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 // Instantiation:
 const mazda = Car({}, 0, 3);
 const ferrari = Car({}, 0, 10);
 ```

-The functional-shared method is an improvement over the functional method, as the methods *move* and *honk* will only be created once in memory.
+This **Functional-shared** method seeks to relieve the main drawback of the functional style by storing all of the Class methods in one location.
+The methods *move* and *honk* will only be created once in memory.

-The Prototypal Style improves upon this concept by assigning Class methods to the Class constructor's prototype, instead of creating the *carMethods* object:
+# Prototypal
 ```javascript
 // Constructor:
 const Car = (location, speed) => {
   const obj = Object.create(Car.prototype);